maelvls/maelvls.github.io/content/2020/static-libraries-and-autoconf-hell/index.md

 time anymore, which really helps when you need to `make` multiple times in a row and don't want to type the variables every single time.

-## Contributing the new Yices build system to upstream

-On 16 June 2016, I sent an email to Bruno Dutertre, one of the developers at SRI (the company behind the Yices SMT solver).
-I proposed all these changes with links to the various patches on GitHub.
-Unfortunately, it didn't work out, and the reason might be that the whole patch was enormous and very hard to review.

-> Hi Maël,
->
-> Thanks for the message and for your efforts.
-We'll look into your updates.
->
->We know that the Yices build system is unconventional because most of the
->work is done in the Makefiles rather that in the configure script.
-There
->are historical reason for this (and it should be able to build PIC
->libraries without problems).
->
->By the way, Yices is now open-source (GPL) on github:
->https://github.com/SRI-CSL/yices2.
-Take a look when you have time,
->
->Thanks again,
->
->Bruno

-I wish we had a unit-test framework for `autoconf`.
-The `autoconf` ecosystem generates very fragile scripts and the only way to test them is to run them with all possible flag combinations, which is pretty much impossible.

 ## Inpecting static and dynamic libraries

 Here are two tips that I learned along the way.
 First, I very often need to